danielbob32/ParkingSpace/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+# Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This will help you to get started with ParkingSpace if you want to run and experiment with the default street provided.
-To get a local copy up and running follow these simple example steps.
+For more complex changes and setting it to work on other input, please refer to the [references]("#references") section.

-### Prerequisites
+## Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
 * npm